byuccl/coast/docs/source/setup.rst

  ``cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug -DLLVM_ENABLE_ASSERTIONS=On ../llvm/``

- See the README in the "build" folder for more information.
+ See the ``README.md`` in the "build" folder for more information on how to further configure LLVM.

 - Run ``make``.
 This may take quite a while, up to an hour or more if you do not parallelize the job.
 Adding the flag ``-jn`` allows you to parallelize across ``n`` cores.